a-rosenberg/cookbook/2023/pancakes-two-ways.md

 - salt (optional)
 - neutral or coconut oil

+### instructions
-Smash bananas until they’re pudding.
+Mash bananas with a fork until they’re pudding.
 Mix in the eggs.
 Add flour until good pancake consistency (maybe 1/4 to 1/2 cup).
 Add baking powder and stir or whisk in.
 Add a pinch of salt if desired.
 Cook with oil.

+Can be scaled to any number of equal bananas and eggs easily.